wso2/docs-ei/en/streaming-integrator/docs/examples/working-with-kafka.md

 ## Restoring Offset after system failure

-Consider a scenario where the system fails (i.e., the Streaming Integrator is shutdown) when the Kafka consumer has consumed upto offset number `5`.
+Consider a scenario where the system fails (i.e., the Streaming Integrator is shutdown) after the Kafka consumer has consumed upto offset number `5`.
 When the system failure is restored you do not want the Kafka consumer to consume from the beginning (i.e., from offset 0).
 Instead, you want the Kafka consumer to resume consuming the point it stopped.
 To achieve this, you can use the state persistence capability in the Streaming Integrator.